MacBook Pro Battery Life Off The Charts Versus Other Laptop Brands

 Which? reached out to the various laptop manufacturers to ask the reason behind the huge difference between their marketing numbers and the tests, and companies such as Dell claims that at the end of the day, it all boils down to how a user uses her PC:

-Apple authority website 9t05Machowever, found that the results from the tests that Which? conducted varies greatly from the latest poll they conducted for MacBook Pro users.
+Apple authority website 9to5Mac, however, found that the results from the tests that Which? conducted varies greatly from the latest poll they conducted for MacBook Pro users.

-According to a poll of 9to5Mac readers and Apple MacBook Pro users in December last year, there were varying percentages of MacBook Pro users who are getting the battery life they are promised:
+According to a poll of 9to5Mac readers and Apple MacBook Pro users in December last year, there were varying percentages of MacBook Pro users who are getting the battery life they are promised.

 These numbers for the MacBook Pro batteries, however, are explained by Apple in a previous statement issued to Apple Insider in January.
-Consumer Reports also tested several MacBook Pro laptops before 2016 closed and the results yielded operating times that varied from as great as 16 hours to as little as 3.75 hours.
+Consumer Reports also tested several MacBook Pro laptops before 2016 closed, and the results yielded operating times that varied from as great as 16 hours to as little as 3.75 hours.

-Apparently, Apple reveals that what was causing the inconsistency in the battery life of the MacBook Pro units is a hidden Safari setting that should not be used by normal customers:
+Apparently, Apple reveals that what was causing the inconsistency in the battery life of the MacBook Pro units is a hidden Safari setting that should not be used by normal customers.

-This Safari bug in various MacBook Pro units has since been fixed by macOS 10.12.3 last January, yielding to great results, with one MacBook Pro unit even running 18.75 hours on a charge.
+This Safari bug in various MacBook Pro units has since been fixed by macOS 10.12.3 last January, yielding great results, with one MacBook Pro unit even running 18.75 hours on a charge.

 With Apple being able to deliver promised battery life with the MacBook Pro, we’re left wondering what other manufacturers are really doing with their units.
-And as more power-hungry apps surface and as more real-world users multi-task and play games, it’s going to be even more challenging for laptop makers to create a laptop that could deliver great performance efficiently, at a rate they promised.
+And as more power-hungry apps surface and as more real-world users multitask and play games, it’s going to be even more challenging for laptop makers to create a laptop that could deliver great performance efficiently, at a rate they promised.

-[Image by mama_mia / Shutterstock.com]
+[Featured Image by mama_mia / Shutterstock.com]